IBM-Cloud/docs/whatsnew/index.md

 ## Services
 {: #services_category}

+### dashDB for Transactions has been renamed to {{site.data.keyword.DB2OnCloud_short}}
+New as of: 14 June 2017

+IBM {{site.data.keyword.DB2OnCloud_short}} is the new name for dashDB for Transactions.
+As part of this renaming the former self-managed IBM {{site.data.keyword.DB2OnCloud_short}} service will also be renamed to IBM Db2 Hosted.
+At this time only display names are updated, so any APIs or command line interfaces remain unchanged.

 ### {{site.data.keyword.sparks}} updates: Stocator-S3 connector includes support for IBM Cloud Object Storage Cross Region service (Beta)
 New as of: 05 June 2017